ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Backgrounds/Ashari.md

 In your early life, you likely took up one of the many roles that make up your society, whether homemaker, hunter, explorer, or protector.
 If you have the ability to use elemental magic, you might have had one of the most important duties of all: protecting and soothing the elemental rift at the heart of your home.
 And even as an adventurer now traveling far beyond that home, your loyalties still lie with the continued safety of your order.
 Whatever else you do as you learn about the new world around you, you're conscious of the need to gather allies to your cause.

 Each Ashari is tethered to one of the four elemental orders and their settlements.
 You must select Pyrah (fire), Vesrah (water), "Terrah" (earth), or "Zephrah" (wind).
 The rifts of earth and air are both in Tal'Dorei.
-If you live or lived among your people, then you are familiar with the remarkable sights of Air Ashari on [skysails](/📚%20-%20Information%20Compendium/items/skysail-tdcsr.md) above the "Summit Peaks", or "Earth Ashari" erupting from the solid stone of the "Cliffkeep Mountains" on their [earthboards](/📚%20-%20Information%20Compendium/items/earthboard-tdcsr.md).
+If you live or lived among your people, then you are familiar with the remarkable sights of Air Ashari on [[skysails]] above the "Summit Peaks", or "Earth Ashari" erupting from the solid stone of the "Cliffkeep Mountains" on their [[earthboards]].

 ## Feature: Elemental Harmony